rust-unofficial/patterns/patterns/interpreter.md

-If a problem occurs very often and requires long and repetitive steps to solve it, then the problem instances might be expressed in a simple language and inerpreter object could solve it by interpreting the sentences written in this simple language.
+If a problem occurs very often and requires long and repetitive steps to solve it, then the problem instances might be expressed in a simple language and an interpreter object could solve it by interpreting the sentences written in this simple language.
 Basically, for any kind of problems we define a domain language, then define a grammar for this language and